SimonXming/concourse-vault-resource/README.md

 # Vault Resource

 Reads secrets from [Vault](https://www.vaultproject.io/).
-Authentication is done (by default) using the [aws-ec2 method](https://www.vaultproject.io/docs/auth/aws-ec2.html), which must be configured before using this resource.
+Authentication is done (by default) using the [Token method](https://www.vaultproject.io/docs/auth/token.html), which must be configured before using this resource.
 It can also use the [AppRole method](https://www.vaultproject.io/docs/auth/approle.html) to authenticate.

 ## Source Configuration